CarlitoBraga/Calculadora-Simples/README.md

     In the "Calculadora" folder, use "npm start" to run the npm start calculator

-    Open the browser at http: // localhost: 3000.
+    Open the browser at http://localhost:3000.